-- (2) Each such mail bag shall be of such weight and shall be in respect of the make-up and mode of posting of such mail-bag and the payment of postage thereon and in all other respects conform with such rules as may be prescribed. - (3) If arrangements shall be made for the transmission of the magazines for Canada and Newfoundland and such other printed packets in manner aforesaid for delivery to the same addressee, the weight and dimensions of the magazines or other printed packets may be such as may be prescribed.
+- 38.-(1) Subject to the provisions of this Warrant, magazines for Canada and Newfoundland and such other printed packets as the Postmaster General shall direct to be so transmissible may be enclosed by the senders in mail bags, to be provided by the Postmaster General for the purpose. - (2) Each such mail bag shall be of such weight and shall in respect of the make-up and mode of posting of such mail bag and the payment of postage thereon and in all other respects conform with such rules as may be prescribed. - (3) If arrangements shall be made for the transmission of the magazines for Canada and Newfoundland and such other printed packets in manner aforesaid for delivery to the same addressee, the weight and dimensions of the magazines or other printed packets may be such as may be prescribed.
 Provided that the mail bag containing the magazines or other printed packets does not exceed such weight as may be prescribed under this Regulation. - (4) Except as aforesaid, the weight and dimensions of the magazines or other printed packets transmitted under this Regulation shall not exceed those specified in this Warrant.

-Special Conditions as to Air Mail Packets.
+Special Conditions as to Air Mail Packets

-- 40.-(1) An Air Mail packet must bear an "Air Mail" label, or be marked conspicuously with the words "Air Mail" or with such other words as may indicate the desire of the sender that the packet shall be conveyed by an Air Mail Service. - (2) An Air Mail packet shall be conveyed in accordance with such rules as may be prescribed.
+- 39.-(1) An Air Mail packet (except a Forces letter) must bear an "Air Mail" label, or be marked conspicuously with the words "Air Mail" or with such other words as may indicate the desire of the sender that the packet shall be conveyed by an Air Mail service. - (2) An Air Mail packet shall be conveyed in accordance with such rules as may be prescribed.